-The Housing Authority of Baltimore City (HABC) was established in 1937 to provide federally-funded public housing programs and related services for Baltimore's low-income residents.
+The Housing Authority of Baltimore City (HABC) was established in 1937 to provide federally-funded housing programs and related services for Baltimore's low-income residents.
 HABC is one of the largest public housing authorities in the country.
-Currently, HABC owns and manages 8,236 public housing units in 15 developments and has more than 600 employees.
-HABC serves over 19,500 households through public housing, the Housing Choice Voucher Program, HUD's Rental Assistance Demonstration Program (RAD), and other rental assistance programs.
+Currently, HABC serves over 19,500 households through its Public Housing and Housing Choice Voucher programs.

 Celebrating Over 80 Years of Public Housing in Baltimore